aristanetworks/avd-workshops/workshops/git.md

 nothing to commit, working tree clean
 ```

-You have successfully made your first historical marker in your repository.
+You have successfully made your first historical marker in your repo.
 Check the log to see what is there.

 ``` bash
 git log